Hello! Who are you and what are you working on?

 Through starting the business, have you learned anything particularly helpful or advantageous?

-First thing you have to learn is that nobody will care more than you.
+The first thing you have to learn is that nobody will care more than you.
 Here is a comic I saved twenty years ago when I was alone, working out of my apartment.
 It kept me going on more than one occasion.

 You have to be completely committed to the venture.
 There will be so many setbacks and distractions along the way that will turn back most people.
 You really do have to persevere.